shashitha18/Theemwiz_frontend_test/README.md

 * 📱 Fully responsive layout (manual tweaks + Bootstrap)
 * 🎨 Clean and modern UI components
 * 💬 Modular and scalable CSS structure
-* 🚀 Fast development setup with Vite

----

 ## 🔍 How to Use